tulasidamarla/spring-jpa-hibernate/README.md

 There are a no of providers which implemented JPA specification.
 For ex, Hibernate, Top link, ObjectDB, OpenJPA, DataNucleus, Versant etc.

-JPA needs persistent.xml file which is used define settings like DataSource, transaction manager ,caching etc.
+JPA needs persistent.xml file which has settings like DataSource, transaction manager ,caching etc.

 with spring we can have different configurations per environment, easier to test and dependency injection.